brandonjbryant/individual_project/README.md

-# This repository is designated to hold my individual project

 #Project Goals
-- This project is intended to help  classify the quality of red wine using various features.
-I will try to use various classification models to find best accuracy score.
+- This project aims to classify the quality of red wine using various parameters or features.
+This will be a approached as classification problem and will try to use various classification models to find the best accuracy score.

 #Planning
 - Trello Board Link: